Coil tap: Uses

-Musical Instruments
+In a transformer, coil taps are often used on both the input and output coils, to compensate for differing supply potential and to provide a range of output potentials respectively.
+Coil taps on inductors are quite rare, but are sometimes used for band switching in tuning circuits.
+Coil pickups used with measuring instruments often feature coil taps to compensate for band rejection or equipment input impedance.
+They can also be used as a rudimentary method for telephone tapping.

 Single coil magnetic pickups found in electric guitars can be coil tapped to reduce the number of windings around the magnet.
 A tapped single coil pickup typically contains three wires: a ground, an output, and a tapped output - with the two outputs generally wired to a switch on the guitar.
 The guitarist can then choose between the loud, punchy, midrange-heavy sound of the entire coil, or 'tap' into the inner coil for a quieter, yet bright vintage tone with a more clear and detailed high end.

-Many guitarists mistakenly refer to humbucker coil splits as a coil taps, however, this is incorrect: a coil split is a humbucker with one coil removed from the wiring, leaving a single coil.
-Because of the ubiquity of this error, and the rareness of coil taps in general, it is difficult to find tappable single coil pickups.
-However, pickup manufacturer Seymour Duncan offers tapped versions of many of their Telecaster and Stratocaster pickups on their website at a slightly greater cost than a standard version.

-A Few Tapped Coil Pickup Manufacturers:

-Seymour Duncan - Coil tapped models denoted by T following name, for example, the SSL-7 "Quarter Pound" pickup with a coil tap option would be listed as SSL-7T "Quarter Pound" pickup.
+Many guitarists mistakenly refer to humbucker coil splits as coil taps, however, this is incorrect.